by Jeniffer Thompson, Monkey C Media

 So how does Google know which sites to reveal in a SERP (search engine results page)?
 Content!
 Yep, content is still king, friends.
 Even more so today than ever before, because Google now scans your website for tangentially related content.
 This means Google basically scans your content and indexes it for overall relevance.

 If your content is good (we’ll assume that it is) and you’ve done your keyword research [possible link] <https://jenifferthompson.com/finding-your-tribe-using-keywords-building-your-audience/>, then your search ranking will improve.
-When your search ranking improves, your audience is more likely to find you when they’re searching your topic.
+When your search ranking improves, your audience is more likely to find you when they’re searching for your topic.

 What Can SEO Do for You as an Author?

 So, what does all this mean for you?
 So many good things!
 When it’s easier to find you, it makes it easier to grow your audience, build your brand, follow, and sell your book.

 It Can Make Your Book More Discoverable

 In the same way that your audience may discover your website, keywords will make your book more discoverable.
 And not just in Google searches, but on Amazon and Goodreads too.
 Plus, there are sites like BookBub and even Reddit that can help.
 The more visibility and links you have leading people to your website, the more relevant you become!